zerospiel/hmc/README.md

 #### Extended Management configuration

-By default, the Hybrid Container Cloud is being deployed with the following
+By default, kcm is being deployed with the following
 configuration:

 ```yaml